Labor Support Acupuncture

-READY WHEN YOU ARE
+● READY WHEN YOU ARE

-Grounded Care for Your Final Weeks
+Grounded Care for Final Weeks

-HOW IT WORKS
+● HOW IT WORKS

-How Acupuncture Supports Labor Induction
+How Acupuncture Supports Labor Preparation

 Cervical Ripening